Apillon/nft-template-react/README.md

 To configure the template, do the following:

-1. Open the template folder "js"
-2. Locate env.js file within the js folder
-3. Open the env.js file in code editor
+1. Open the .env file in code editor
-4. Change the first line by entering your smart contract address between parenthesis
+2. Change the first line by entering your smart contract address between parenthesis
-5. Select the chain version by commenting and uncommenting the right chain
+3. Select the chain version by commenting and uncommenting the right chain

 Example: